 As a kid, I found it challenging connecting with kids as I never felt I could really fit in and often found myself preferring to spend time with my friends parents at sleep overs as I felt like the parents were more on the...

 There I said it, someone had to, new years resolutions really do suck.

 I know there’s people out there that will challenge this and tell me I’m wrong.
-I do agree they can be a great fresh start and clean slate for someone to implement change, but one thing I’ve come to realise when not just helping myself but so many people in my coaching practice set and achieve personal goals, it’s never been because of a single focused goal or pledge where there has been amazing results, in fact I’ve found this approach to goal setting extremely detrimental.
+I do agree they can be a great fresh start and clean slate for someone to implement change, but one thing I’ve come to realise when not just helping myself but so many people in my coaching practice set and achieve personal goals, it’s never been because of a single focused goal or pledge where there has been amazing results.
+In fact I’ve found this approach to goal setting extremely detrimental and this is why!